twhlynch/graphics-engine/README.md

 By default `./build.sh` will build the Debug version with your default CMake Generator (usually Unix Makefiles).

-You can optionally add `Release` to build for release, `Docs` to also generate documentation with Doxygen (must be installed), or specify a different CMake Generator such as `Xcode`.
+You can optionally add `Release` to build for release, `Docs` to also generate documentation with Doxygen (must be installed), `Run` to automatically run, or specify a different CMake Generator such as `Xcode`.

 The build output will be in `build/default`, replacing default with a generator if specified, and within `Debug` or `Release` if supported by the generator you use.